 - 1. List the members of your group below.
 Underline your name. - 2.
-Suppose there is a blackbox program haltcheck that, when given the Python source of any program H as standard input, writes, to standard output, yes if H always halts (regardless of input given to H) and no otherwise (if there is some input for which H does not halt).
+Suppose there is a blackbox program haltcheck that, when given the Python source of any program H as standard input, writes, to standard output, yes if H always halts (regardless of input given to H) and no otherwise.
 Provide the Python source for a program D that behaves as follows: - It reads two items from standard input (separated by the special token ----): Python source of a program P and string input w for P. - It writes yes to standard output if P halts on input w with output yes; otherwise it writes no.

-3. The hailstone sequence from s, written $h_s(1), h_s(2), \ldots$ , is defined as follows for positive integers s and i.
+3. The hailstone sequence from s, written $h_s(1), h_s(2), \ldots$, is defined as follows for positive integers s and i.